tomacaster/mptf_core/README.md

 ## Version 0.0.2

 Welcome to the mptf_core project.
-This project aims to...
+This is core library for MPTF project

 ## Features:
 - Feature 1